Willingdon College: Building comprises

-Basement – There are 4 medium-sized rooms (one room is used as a control room for University Exams.) and a storeroom.
+Basement – The basement contains four medium-sized rooms, including one used as a control room for university examinations, and a storeroom.

-Ground floor – It houses Principal and Vice-Principal's offices, Administrative Office, Geography Department, Staff Common Room, Ladies Common Room, Library, Departments of Botany, Mathematics, N.C.C.
-Office with a separate entrance, 3 big classrooms, 1 small classroom and a Strong-room for University's Central Assessment Programme.
-Also, an open-air theatre is located on this floor, where the Annual Prize Distribution ceremony takes place.
+Ground Floor – This floor houses the offices of the Principal and Vice-Principal, the Administrative Office, the Geography Department, the Staff Common Room, the Ladies’ Common Room, and the library.
+It also includes the Departments of Botany and Mathematics, the NCC office with a separate entrance, three large classrooms, one small classroom, and a strongroom for the university’s Central Assessment Programme.
+An open-air theatre is located on this floor and is used for the annual prize distribution ceremony.

-First floor – There are 7 big-sized rooms and my medium-sized room.
-Department of History, Statistics, Hindi, English, Marathi, Economics, Physics and Zoology are located on this floor.
+First Floor – The first floor accommodates seven large rooms and one medium-sized room, which are used by the Departments of History, Statistics, Hindi, English, Marathi, Economics, Physics, and Zoology.

-Terrace – There is a tower on the frontal side of the main building, on which the National Flag is hoisted on 15 August, 26 January and 1 May every year.
-Zoology store room, Animal House is lodged on the north-west side terrace.
+Terrace – On the front side of the terrace is a tower where the National Flag is hoisted annually on 15 August, 26 January, and 1 May.
+The Zoology storeroom and the Animal House are located on the north-west side of the terrace.